tsbockman/checkedint/README.md

 * `Floating Point Exception`s which aren't `Exception`s and have nothing to do with floating point
 * Formally "undefined behaviour" with some inputs for various operations

-This `checkedint` module provides alternative operations and types that protect the user from most difficulties of this sort, while maintaining excellent performance (provided that inlining and optimizations are enabled).
+This `checkedint` module provides alternative operations and types that protect the user from most difficulties of this sort, while maintaining good performance (provided that inlining and optimizations are enabled).

 The main downsides to using `checkedint` are: